†Howard P. Segal

 Ph.D., Princeton University

-I have taught at the University of Maine since 1986 and specialize in the history of technology and, secondarily, the history of science.
-I teach courses in those areas for both undergraduate and graduate students.
-My history of technology courses cover the beginnings of civilization till the present, where my history of science courses cover American history.
-My approach is to place technological and scientific advances in their respective social and cultural contexts, integrating them with mainstream historical developments.
-I also teach survey courses in American history from Reconstruction till now.
+Howard Segal taught at the University of Maine since 1986 and specialized in the history of technology and, secondarily, the history of science.
+He taught courses in those areas for both undergraduate and graduate students.
+His history of technology courses covered the beginnings of civilization through the present, where my history of science courses cover American history.
+His approach was to place technological and scientific advances in their respective social and cultural contexts, integrating them with mainstream historical developments; he also taught survey courses in American history from Reconstruction to the present.

-My research and writing have been primarily in the history of American technology and in the history of American utopianism.
+Howard Segal’s research and writing was primarily in the history of American technology and in the history of American utopianism.

 - Technological Utopianism in American Culture (1985)

 - Future Imperfect: The Mixed Blessings of Technology in America (1994)

 - Technology in America: A Brief History (with Alan Marcus) (1989; second edition 1999)